 - Keep a healthy weight

 - Limit alcohol

-- Changes in urination: urinating at night, less often, in smaller amounts, urine is darker in color or foamy, blood in urine or difficulty producing urine
+- Changes in urination: urinating at night, less often, or in smaller amounts; darker or foamy urine; blood in urine; or difficulty producing urine

 - Bad taste in mouth or food tastes different